Localization of a category: Localization of categories

 (where X is an arbitrary object of C and f is in the given class W of morphisms), modulo certain equivalence relations.
 These relations turn the map going in the "wrong" direction into an inverse of f.
 This "calculus of fractions" can be seen as a generalization of the construction of rational numbers as equivalence classes of pairs of integers.

-This procedure, however, in general yields a proper class of morphisms between X and Y. Typically, the morphisms in a category are only allowed to form a set.
+However, this procedure generally yields a proper class of morphisms between X and Y. Typically, the morphisms in a category are only allowed to form a set.
 Some authors simply ignore such set-theoretic issues.

 Model categories

-A rigorous construction of localization of categories, avoiding these set-theoretic issues, was one of the initial reasons for the development of the theory of model categories: a model category M is a category in which there are three classes of maps; one of these classes is the class of weak equivalences.
-The homotopy category Ho(M) is then the localization with respect to the weak equivalences.
+A rigorous construction of the localization of a category, avoiding these set-theoretic issues, was one of the initial reasons for the development of the theory of model categories.
+A model category is a category M in which there are three classes of maps: one of these classes is the class of weak equivalences.
+The homotopy category Ho(M) is the localization with respect to the weak equivalences.
 The axioms of a model category ensure that this localization can be defined without set-theoretical difficulties.

 Alternative definition

 Some authors also define a localization of a category C to be an idempotent and coaugmented functor.
 A coaugmented functor is a pair (L,l) where L:C → C is an endofunctor and l:Id → L is a natural transformation from the identity functor to L (called the coaugmentation).
-A coaugmented functor is idempotent if, for every X, both maps L(l_{X}),l_{L(X)}:L(X) → LL(X) are isomorphisms.
-It can be proven that in this case, both maps are equal.
+A coaugmented functor is idempotent if, for every object X, both maps L(l_{X}),l_{L(X)}:L(X) → LL(X) are isomorphisms.
+It can be proven that, in this case, both maps are equal.